 • Tributyltin (TBT)

-Conventional disposable diapers may contain tributyltin, a persistent toxic pollutant that’s extremely harmful to aquatic life.
+Disposable diapers may also contain tributyltin – a persistent organic pollutant that’s extremely harmful to aquatic life.

-The source of tributyltin contamination is the wood pulp that may contain remnants of TBT which is used as an antifungal agent in the wood pulp mills.
+The source of tributyltin contamination is the fluff pulp in the diaper’s core that may contain remnants of TBT which is used as an antifungal agent in the wood pulp mills.

 • Volatile Organic Compounds (VOCs)

 In this study, six leading cotton and disposable diaper brands were tested.